IsaacLaquerre/prntscCrawler/README.md

 Simple web crawler to get images from prnt.sc

-**Make sure to use a VPN or to use this crawler less than 300 times, CloudFlare will auto-IP ban you if you don't!**
+**Make sure to use a VPN or to send less than 300 requests, CloudFlare will auto-IP ban you if you don't!**